koolphp/koolreport/README.md

 # Some thoughts

+KoolReport is the sum of our many years experience in making reports for our customers.
+We hope that it will help you to create powerful report with less effort.
+We love KoolReport very much and want it to be alive.
+We hope that you do too.

+Being alive means that the source code continues to evolve, more features are added, and everything is back with professional support.
+Everything is related to cost so we must sell the extended packages to cover.

-Please consider the purchase of extended packages or subscription as a donation to the existence of this project.
-In exchange, we would like to send you some gifts which are package codes or services. __We are helping each others.__ We love this KoolReport very much and want it to be alive. __Being alive means that the code continues to evolve, more solutions are added, and everything is back with professional support.__ So please support us!
+Please consider your purchase of extended packages or subscription as your donation.
+In exchange, we would like to send you gifts which are extensions or support services.
+By this way, we together contribtuted to the existence of KoolReport.

 # Our vision